Last updated October 10, 2019

 Hiking at a ski resort.
-While it’s probably not the first thing that comes to mind when you think of Big White Ski Resort, it actually has some really great summer hiking trails.
+While it’s probably not the first thing that comes to mind when you think of Big White, the resort actually has some really great summer hiking trails.
 One of these is the Rhonda Lake Trail which connects the top of the Bullet Express chairlift with the Village below.
 You’ll enjoy absolutely stunning views of the surrounding mountains, breathe in the fresh alpine air, and see flourishing wildflowers on this hike.
 You can also ride one of the chairlifts, which is pretty fun in the summer!

-The Rhonda Lake Trail is an intermediate, 4.5 km (one-way) hike.
-It leads you through beautiful spruce and lodgepole pine while also offering plenty of beautiful viewpoints.
-Plus, you can check out the iconic Rhonda Lake which is completely covered in snow in the winter season!
+The Rhonda Lake Trail is an intermediate, 4.5 km (one-way) hike near Kelowna, BC.
+It leads you through beautiful forests of spruce and lodgepole pine while also offering plenty of viewpoints.
+Plus, you can check out the iconic Rhonda Lake which is completely covered in snow in the winter season.

 Hiking at Big White

 Ahh, summer hiking in the Okanagan.
 Usually it’s great, but unfortunately over the last few years it’s been difficult because of the stifling smoke from nearby wildfires.
-Needless to say, we needed a solution because not hiking all summer simply isn’t an option.
+Needless to say, Jacob and I needed a solution because not hiking all summer simply isn’t an option.
 Then we found it — hiking at ski resorts like Big White.
-It’s high in the mountains and way above the smoke.
-It's perfect!
+The resort is high in the mountains and way above the smoke.
+It’s perfect!

 Besides the clear air, the ski runs are covered in beautiful, blooming wildflowers — which peak in the first two weeks of August — and small creeks criss cross the slopes.
 The hiking trails meander through the incredible alpine landscapes and are truly magical to explore.
 The entire resort isn’t as busy in the summer either, which gives you plenty of time to enjoy the mountain in peace.
 I don’t know about you, but I really don’t like crowded trails.
 There are so many reasons to go hiking at a ski resort!

 There are various hiking trails at Big White.
 Luckily, you don’t have to worry about becoming lost because they’re all well-marked by orange Inukshuck.
-It’s still a good idea to grab a map in the Village before you head up, though.
+Still, it never hurts to grab a map in the Village before you head up the mountain.

 Rhonda Lake Trail

-The Rhonda Lake Trail connects the Village with the top of the Bullet chairlift.
+The Rhonda Lake Trail connects the Big White Village with the top of the Bullet chairlift.
 It offers spectacular views of both Rhonda Lake and the incredible mountains in the area.
-It’s one of Big White’s most shaded hikes, which means you’ll spend plenty of time walking through the gorgeous alpine forest.
+The trail is one of Big White’s most shaded hikes which means you’ll spend plenty of time walking through the gorgeous alpine forest away from the hot sun.
 There are also a few places where you’ll need to navigate small creeks or hop over rocks.
 All in a good day’s hike, if you ask me!

 The trail is 4.5 km long (one-way) and takes about an hour and a half.
 It’s an intermediate hike and some sections are more difficult than others, but overall it’s perfectly manageable for a day hiker.
 The average slope is 12.1%, but the steepest you’ll encounter is 42% and there’s a total elevation change of 456 m.